QQI Level 5 – Year 1

-The first year may include modules such as Graphic Design, Design Skills, Drawing, Typography, Computer Illustrated Graphics, Digital photography, Appreciation of Art, Craft and Design, Personal and Professional Development, Communications.**
+The first year includes modules such as Graphic Design, Design Skills, Drawing, Typography, Computer Illustrated Graphics, Digital Photography, Appreciation of Art, Craft and Design, Personal and Professional Development, Communications.

 Work Experience & Erasmus Programme

-Some of our students have joined the Erasmus programme each year to complete a three-week work placement in a European City.
-The students are selected by an interview process and accompanied by a tutor for the first week of work placement.
+Each year some of our students have joined the Erasmus programme to complete a three-week work placement in a European city.
+The students are selected via an interview process and accompanied by a tutor for the first week of work placement.
 This is an exciting opportunity for our design students and the programme is fully funded.

 Year 1 QQI Level 5